-Samuel Meurant has been a regular on the French national team for over a decade.
+Samuel Meurant has been on the French national team in three different decades, spanning 23 years.
 His twin brother Anthony Meurant and his brother David Meurant have also been on the team.
+His nephews Tanguy Meurant and Mathis Meurant have also played in France.
 He played in Hoofdklasse in 2003.

 In the 2001 Baseball World Cup, the 28-year-old excelled.
 He allowed no earned runs (and four runs altogether) in 15 2/3 IP, walking only two and going 0-1.
 He even singled in his only at-bat for a team that hit .171.
 He tied Jose Contreras, Chung-Nan Tsai, Brett Gray and Jose Colon for the best ERA in the competition.
 He was 1-1 with a 6.00 ERA in the 2001 European Championship, failing to stop the powerful Dutch national team in the semifinals.

 Meurant played for Belgium's Brasschaat Braves in 2001, going 6 for 15 at the plate while turning in a 5-2, 1.65 record with 7 saves and 56 K in 54 2/3 IP.

 Meurant was 1-1 with a 1.20 ERA in the 2003 European Championship, only giving up eight hits in 15 innings.
 Joining the Tornado's of Hoofdklasse, he was 7-4 with two saves.
 He tied for 9th in the league in saves and tied Jeroen Deken for sixth in wins.
 He had a 0-1, 9.00 record in the 2003 Baseball World Cup for France.